lytedev/advent-of-code/2021/readme.md

     v8 9.7.106.5
     typescript 4.4.2

-Enjoy!

-**EDIT**: Since performance is not what I would like, it looks like I'm also doing some of these in Nim.
+It looks like I'm also doing some of these in Nim.

     $ nim --version
     Nim Compiler Version 1.6.0 [Linux: amd64]